blrobin2/blrobin2.github.io/_posts/2024-04-12-the-bat-people.md

 letterboxd_url: https://boxd.it/6fW31Z
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* [dark, mysterious "Take Me Out to the Ballgame"]
+- [dark, mysterious "Take Me Out to the Ballgame"]
-* I heal you in the name of skiing
+- I heal you in the name of skiing
-* I'm sure I wouldn't have a series of hypodermic needles sticking out of my stomach without a good reason
+- I'm sure I wouldn't have a series of hypodermic needles sticking out of my stomach without a good reason
-* Ah, the bats are playing the harp
+- Ah, the bats are playing the harp
-* And just remember, if you are bitten by a bat, you will turn into one.
+- And just remember, if you are bitten by a bat, you will turn into one.
 It's a scientific fact!
-* Look — I'm married and I'm a bat.
+- Look — I'm married and I'm a bat.
-* Don't jump into bed, you'll spill my nachos
+- Don't jump into bed, you'll spill my nachos
-* Holy squeak
+- Holy squeak
-* What the squeak?
+- What the squeak?